• American Society of Civil Engineers

 Volunteer Chair

-Concrete Canoe PM
+Concrete Canoe Project Manager

 Concrete Canoe Captain